What we do at MOHARA is important. We help entrepreneurs’ dreams become a reality – we do hard and disciplined work to build robust products.

 This part is on meaning.

-I’ve already spoken about my dad spending a large part of his life on important research, and my mum was a very passionate teacher – they both worked in fields where their efforts made a difference.
+I’ve already spoken about my dad spending a large part of his life on research, and my mum being a passionate teacher – they both worked in fields where their efforts made a difference.

 But it is meaningful to me.